shashwat1002/shor_algo/doc-final.md

 in the world of cryptography, specifically for the RSA encryption standard, which relies on the difficulty of factoring large numbers quickly on a classical computer to encrypt and secure data.

+We'd like to thank Professor Kannan Srinathan for the freedom given with regards to scope of the project and also encouraging us to undertake an ambitious project.

 # Introduction to Quantum Computation